Monthly Archives: May 2007

 The following is the introduction to the report entitled Invisible Children written by Charlotte Leslie, Chris Skidmore and Nick Cuff and published by the Bow Group.
-You can download Invisible Children and to read it in full.

 It is ten years since Tony Blair made education his priority in government.
 An entire generation of pupils have passed through school under Labour’s watch.
 Pupils who were in the first year of primary school in May 1997 finished their GCSEs last summer.
 Has every child mattered?
 In the first of the Bow Group’s ‘Invisible Nation’ series, this report looks at how the Blair generation fared.

 We look at more closely at the standard 5A*-C measure of achievement, and look at how much those qualifications will be worth to pupils.

 “The Invisible Nation” magazine shines a spotlight on all the people who have fallen off the back of the statistics, and fallen below our social and political radar, the people we’ve forgotten we’ve forgotten.

 Charlotte recently launched the Bow Group magazine on the ‘Invisible Nation’.
 Charlotte said